37pin/bigdataproject/README.md

 # bigdataproject
-BigBridge: implementation of the Big Data Oracle approach
+BigBridge project: implementation of the Oracle Big Data approach